Openhab-Nodes/website/content/en/developer/coreservices.md

 For running a service (or an addon) in a debug session, containers are not recommended.

 1. Follow the steps of the last section except step 5.
-Execute `sh ./start_all.sh` on the command line to start openHAB X without containers.
+Execute `sh ./start_all.sh` on the command line to start OHX without containers.
 2. Stop / kill the service that you want to start in debug mode.
 3. Start the service in question via your IDE or `cargo run` in debug mode.